-The lonely tower in an open field, built on a barren hill – stood against the strong winds, heavy rain, deep snow.
-It almost never saw the light of Sun, or heard a bird song as there were no trees nor green vegetation to provide shelter for those little things.
+The lonely tower in an open field, built on a barren hill – stood against the strong winds, heavy rain, and deep snow.
+It almost never saw the light of the Sun or heard a bird song as there were no trees nor green vegetation to provide shelter for those little things.
 People from the nearby village never went there – to that tower that nobody knew who raised it.

 Nobody said that weaving a universe was an easy thing.